Ephemeral Stream in the Cruces Basin in northern New Mexico. Photo: Jim O’Donnell

 Thanks to the Environmental Policy Innovation Center (EPIC), for the development of the wetland water quality map.

-The Sackett ruling magnifies the need for New Mexico to create it’s own surface water permitting program in order to remove the regulatory uncertainty created by unreliable federal protections and secure primacy for regulating discharges to the waters in our state.
+A surface water quality permitting program will remove the regulatory uncertainty created by unreliable federal protections and secure primacy for regulating discharges to the waters in our state.
 The people and communities who rely on these waters know best how to protect our state’s waters.
 Decisions should be made based on the best available data and mapping.

 A comprehensive state surface water permitting program will protect both New Mexico’s streams and wetlands, as well as additional resources to protect them in the near-term.